catherinealdana/catherinealdana/README.md

 * ✉️  You can contact me at [catherinealdana16@gmail.com](mailto:catherinealdana16@gmail.com)
-* 🧠  I'm learning Python
+* 🧠  I'm Building my Portfolio in React, Tailwind CSS, Javascript right now 🐝
 * 🤝  I'm open to collaborating on Open Source and Projects
 * ⚡  I'm an Illustrator and I like to drain my brain in doodles 🦄 : https://www.behance.net/cathealdana1